- Virtual Consultations Available

 It’s important to know that there are hostile workplace laws that protect workers from unfavorable environments.
 Speaking with a lawyer can help you understand your rights, distinguish your case, and file your claim and lawsuit.

 Strict deadlines can be a big challenge.
-Getting in touch with an employment lawyer can assure you are filing the right paperwork at the right time.
-If you’ve been the victim of harassment at work or experienced a hostile environment where you work, we advise speaking to one of our Texas employment lawyers at The Galo Law Firm promptly.
+Getting in touch with an employment lawyer can assure you that you are filing the right paperwork at the right time.
+If you’ve been the victim of harassment at work or experienced a hostile work environment, we advise speaking to one of our Texas employment lawyers at The Galo Law Firm promptly.